jaron summers (c) 2014

-Originally, my father built our home with a flat roof.
+Originally, Dad built our home with a flat roof.
 He envisioned playing shuffle board on it.
 It looked like this.

 That never came to be because in the summer the tar roof was so sticky you would have been caught like Brer Rabbit.

-In the winter the tar was as hard as glass and if you walked on it, the roof would have cracked and then leaked in the spring.
+In the winter the tar was as hard as obsidian and if you walked on it, the roof would have cracked and then leaked in the spring.

-The house was actually a big square box.
-It was wrapped in tar paper and that was covered with chicken wire.
+The house was a big square box, wrapped in tar paper and that was covered with chicken wire.
 The plan was to stucco it.
 After three years it remained unstuccoed.

 Mother was upset about this but my father said that due to seismic activity the house had “to settle,” otherwise the stucco would crack.